f18-os/python-intro-alexmelz95/Readme.md

+-Shell Lab-

+This directory contains a working shell that accepts any linux command, input and output redirects, and piping.
+A collaboration report is also included to document any assistance I received when working on this lab.

+-Intro Python Lab-

 This repository contains the code for the python introduction lab.
 The purpose is to have a fairly simple python assignment that introduces the basic features and tools of python